 This is the first in a two part series on Kimberly Cowley, a 50+year survivor of Congenital Rubella Syndrome (CRS).
-Kim reached out to the Measles & Rubella Initiative to tell her story.
+Kim reached out to the Measles & Rubella Partnership to tell her story.
 A fierce advocate for vaccination, Kim wants others to realize the burden that CRS, an easily vaccine-preventable disease, places on those infected and their families.
 If I can save just one life, by telling, teaching and pushing for vaccination, she said, then I know it’s all been worth it.

 On her second day of life, Kimberly Cowley had congestive heart failure.
 Considering the vast array of health issues she had been born with—hearing and vision loss, a rare condition known as Tetralogy of Fallot caused by a combination of four heart defects, any one which is a killer—expectations of survival were low.
 Kimberly had Congenital Rubella Syndrome (CRS), a condition that happens when a pregnant mother contracts rubella during pregnancy.

 Against all odds, Kimberly survived, celebrating her 50th birthday last Fall, but the road has been long and often painful.

 Born in Hamilton, Canada in 1964, Kimberly spent the first two months of her life in the hospital.
 Her parents were young and shortly after marriage, her mother became sick.
 She thought it might be a bout of flu.
 And then once she learned she was pregnant, she thought maybe that was why she felt unwell.
 It was neither.

 Her mother later learned that it had been rubella; having come into contact with an infected relative in her first trimester.
 In 1964, the rubella vaccine was still five years away from being available.
 When Kimberly was diagnosed with congestive heart failure that second day in the hospital, her parents realized the problems were much bigger than they had thought.